-The D’Arcy Ryan case showed the depths to which the politically powerful will descended to have their way, even ignoring the Law and natural justice.
+The D’Arcy Ryan case showed the depths to which the politically powerful will descend to have their way, even ignoring the Law and natural justice.

 It appears that John Marquis is another non-Bahamian exercising “free speech” that has offended some in the PLP government.
 They want him gone.